Project management has never been simple. The bigger issue is how much time disappears into coordination instead of delivery.

 From that data, the AI suggests specific ways to improve your workflow.
 Lessons learned become real process improvements for your next projects.

-Start using AI in your project workflows
+How to use AI in your project workflows

-Step 1: map your current workflow bottlenecks
+Step 1: Map your current workflow bottlenecks

 Identifying where AI delivers the most value starts with a workflow audit.
 Teams analyze their processes to find where manual, repetitive, or error-prone work eats up time.